nickrusso42518/zhong/README.md

 each question is colorized with green (correct) or red (incorrect) for quick gameplay and scorekeeping.

+## Installation
+You must be running Python 3.6 or later.
 Be sure to install the required packages before starting:
 ```
 pip install -r requirements.txt
 ```

+## Quick Start

 Basic usage:
 ```